-Cancer Council Queensland understands that Australians undergoing cancer treatment, cancer survivors and their families and friends may have questions about the recent outbreak of COVID-19.
+Cancer Council Queensland understands that Australians undergoing cancer treatment, cancer survivors and their families and friends may have questions about COVID-19.

 On this page, you will find important information about COVID-19 and cancer, as well as helpful resources to guide you during this time.

 - What is COVID-19 and how does it spread?

 - Why are people with cancer more vulnerable to COVID-19?